A Guide to Improving Metabolic Health for Longevity

 Are Longevity Supplements Okay to Take Long-Term?

 When you choose high-quality longevity supplements from a trusted source, they are generally considered safe for long-term use by most healthy adults.
-That said, it's always a good idea to discuss any new supplement with your doctor.
+Many people use longevity supplements to help prevent or delay age-related diseases, such as cardiovascular disease, osteoporosis, and neurodegeneration, which are often linked to metabolic health.
+That said, it’s always a good idea to discuss any new supplement with your doctor.

 This is a non-negotiable step if you have pre-existing health conditions or are taking prescription medications.
 You want to ensure everything works together in your overall health plan.
 For more deep dives on this topic, the Vitruvin blog is a great resource.